 To request a screening of the film at your school or organization, please fill out the contact form and we’ll be in touch with you shortly

 To help spread the word about the film, please download our press kit for promotional materials

-Your donation supports our mission of decreasing the stigma of mental illness by bringing this film to as many audiences as possible
+Your donation supports our mission of decreasing the stigma of mental illness by helping us bring this film to as many audiences as possible

 Director / Writer / Producer

 With a background in filming and medicine, Eric makes films that heal.
 Upon graduating from Harvard Medical School, he decided to pursue filmmaking full-time.
 Previously, Eric co-founded Jubilee Project and made films that have been seen by millions around the world.
 Eric is currently writing his first narrative feature film, and working on more projects with The Clay Center for Young Healthy Minds.

 Cinematographer / Editor